abinit/abinit/doc/developers/new_testsuite.md

     tol_rel: 1.0e-8
 ```

-For simplicities sake I will only write the `results_gs` part in next examples.
+For simplicity sake I will only write the `results_gs` part in next examples.
-First we want to check the integers and real values.
-This is what the `tol_rel`
+First we want to check the integers and real values and so we use `tol_rel`.
-is for.
 However the content of the `convergence` field represent residues.
 It does not
 make sense to check those against the reference.
 What we really want is make
 sure that they are below a given ceil.
 This is what the `ceil` constraint is